DannyDainton/postman-ci-pipeline-example/README.md

 ## Bitbucket Pipelines

-### How does it work CircleCI
+### How does it work Bitbucket Pipelines

 All the magic happens in the `bitbucket.pipelines.yml` file.
-This is using the `Newman` Docker image to run the collection file.
+This is using the `postman/newman_alpine33` Docker image, to run the collection file.

 ```yml
 image: postman/newman_alpine33